-THR 115-116 THR 115, fall only; THR 116, spring only
+THR 115, fall only; THR 116, spring only

+Production and

-Production and Performance . .
-1-1 cr.
+Performance 1-1 cr.

 Participation in the production, rehearsal and performance of major College theatre productions.
-Assignments include constructing and painting scenery, hanging lighting instruments, stage management, running crew, etc. Students who are cast in productions (by audition only) are also required to participate in technical production tasks.
+Assignments constructing and painting scenery, hanging lighting instruments, stage management, running crew, etc. Students who are cast in productions (by audition only) are also required to participate in technical production tasks.
 Open to Theatre degree students; others by Department permission only.

-African-American Theatre Ensemble, Rehearsal and Performance. . . .
-1-1 cr.
+THR 117-118 African American Theatre Ensemble, Rehearsal and Performance 1-1 cr.

-Participation in the production, rehearsal and performance of the African-American Theatre Ensemble productions.
+(Dual listed with AFR 191-192) Participation in the production, rehearsal and performance of the African American Theatre Ensemble productions.

-THR 119 spring only

-Movement for Stage II 1 cr.
+THR 119 spring only Movement for Stage II . . .
+1 cr.
 Prerequisite: THR 110.
 A continuation of THR 110.
 (3 hours)

-Voice for Stage 1 cr.
+THR 120 fall only Voice for Stage......
+1 cr.